Safari ends in hunter’s murder on ‘Dateline’ - NewsBreak

 GODFREY NECUBE: We heard the gun bang and a yelling voice, “Yaaah.”

-The six-year murder investigation that spanned multiple continents on “Dateline,” Friday at 9 p.m. on 22News.
+The six-year murder investigation that spanned multiple continents on “Dateline,” Friday at 8 p.m. on KSN.

 About ‘Dateline’